 - Contact the court where your case is pending.
 Ask for a list of court-appointed counsel who can take on your case.

 - Consider representing yourself.
-This may not be a good option depending on the case’s complexity.
+Depending on the case’s complexity, this may not be a good option.
 If you feel confident in your ability to handle the case, you may be able to do so.

 Can a lawyer drop a client in the middle of a case?